willymcallister/willymcallister.github.io/_articles/current-soccer.md

 ## Energy diagrams

-We don't often draw energy diagrams in beginning electronics because it's hard to draw opposite downhills on a single graph.
-On an energy graph if positive charge rolls down the page then electrons roll up the page (up is down for an electron).
+We don't often draw energy diagrams in beginning electronics because it's hard to draw two downhills on a single graph.
+On an energy graph if positive charge rolls down the page then electrons roll up the page (up is downhill for an electron).
 Too weird.

 In the article on [Voltage]({{ site.baseurl }}{% link _videos/voltage.md %}) I drew a mountain as an energy diagram.
-I was careful to only talk about electrons rolling down the mountain and made no mention of positive charge rolling uphill.
-That is something the analogy to gravity cannot represent.
+I was careful to only talk about electrons rolling down the mountain and made no mention of positive charge spontaneously rolling up.
+That is something the gravity analogy cannot represent.

 When you study semiconductors we explain how they work with energy diagrams.
 By that time you will be deep enough into electronics that you can deal with two downhills.